Cartilage vs. Helix Piercings- What's the Difference?

 Understanding Jewelry Allergies

 Jewelry allergies are reactions to metals that aren’t compatible with your skin.
 These reactions, called contact dermatitis, cause itching, redness, swelling, dry peeling skin, darkening skin and even small blisters around the piercing.
 The most common metal allergen is nickel, often used for costume and fashion jewellery.
-But while allergies are most common in costume jewellery, it’s still possible to experience reactions even if you opt for fine jewellery.
+But while allergies are most common in costume jewellery, it’s still possible to experience reactions even if you opt for fine, or hypoallergenic jewellery.

 Signs of an Allergic Reaction